OpenNebula/addon-linstor/README.md

 ### linstor as system datastore

-Linstor driver can also be used as a system/context datastore, configuration is pretty similar to normal datastores, with a few changes:
+Linstor driver can also be used as a system datastore, configuration is pretty similar to normal datastores, with a few changes:

 ```bash